 Remember to pick a long date range in the top right corner once the report has run or else these stats will unreliable.

 Using the comparison tool will highlight the best and worst days of the week.
-This can help craft ideal time bid adjustments in Google AdWords and when to boost social media activities:
+This can help craft ideal time bid adjustments in Google Ads and when to boost social media activities:

 Advanced Google Analytics Time Reports

-This report is ideal for time of day bid adjustments on paid advertising platforms, such as Google AdWords or Bing Ads, which allow you to adjust bids at different times of the day and on different days of the week.
+This report is ideal for the time of day bid adjustments on paid advertising platforms, such as Google Ads or Microsoft Ads, which allow you to adjust bids at different times of the day and on different days of the week.

-Then you need to show all rows and export the data in a spreadsheet:
+Then you need to show all rows and export the data into a spreadsheet:

-Using Microsoft Excel, you can turn this data into a usable graph showing conversion rates for each hour of each day of the week:
+Using Microsoft Excel, or Google Sheets you can pivot this data into a usable graph showing conversion rates for each hour of each day of the week: